πŸ“– Glossary

 discrimination threshold

-probability threshold The probability cut-off above which a frame is scored as the behavior.
+The probability cut-off above which a frame is scored as the behavior.
 Raising it makes detection stricter (higher precision), lowering it more permissive (higher recall).

 egocentric alignment